Carnitine: Biosynthesis in eukaryotes

 Many eukaryotes have the ability to synthesize carnitine, including humans.
 Humans synthesize carnitine from the substrate TML (6-N-trimethyllysine), which is in turn derived from the methylation of the amino acid lysine.
 TML is then hydroxylated into hydroxytrimethyllysine (HTML) by trimethyllysine dioxygenase (TMLD), requiring the presence of ascorbic acid and iron.
 HTML is then cleaved by HTML aldolase (HTMLA, a pyridoxal phosphate requiring enzyme), yielding 4-trimethylaminobutyraldehyde (TMABA) and glycine.
 TMABA is then dehydrogenated into gamma-butyrobetaine in an NAD^{+}-dependent reaction, catalyzed by TMABA dehydrogenase.
 Gamma-butyrobetaine is then hydroxylated by gamma butyrobetaine hydroxylase (a zinc binding enzyme) into -carnitine, requiring iron in the form of Fe^{2+}.

 Fatty acid transport

-Carnitine is involved in transporting fatty acids across the mitochondrial membrane, by forming a long chain acetylcarnitine ester and being transported by carnitine palmitoyltransferase I and carnitine palmitoyltransferase II.
+Carnitine is involved in transporting fatty acids across the mitochondrial membrane, by forming a long chain acylcarnitine ester and being transported by carnitine palmitoyltransferase I and carnitine palmitoyltransferase II.

 Acetyl-CoA stabilization

 Carnitine plays a role in stabilizing acetyl-CoA and coenzyme A levels through the ability to receive or give an acetyl group.